 I heard about the theory from a friend up at my community garden who pegged me as a Type O blood type, based on the fact that I think the perfect time to stop sweating and digging dirt at the garden is when I pass out.

-I ordered the book online a few days after my friend told me about, got an online Blood typing kit so I could see what blood type I was and started reading.
+I ordered the book online a few days after my friend told me about, got an online Blood typing kit so I could see what blood type I was and then I started reading.
+(You can read about buying and using an at home blood type kit here)

 It actually kind of made sense.
 I was falling for this mumbo jumbo.
 A little bit.